 Most states use the title process to track ownership of automobiles.
-This allows the state government to verify ownership by tracking vehicles by the Vehicle Identification Number (VIN#) that is emblazoned directly on its inner components.
+This allows the state government to verify ownership by tracking vehicles by the Vehicle Identification Number or VIN (read this post to learn more about the VIN and how to decode it) that is emblazoned directly on its inner components.
 The license plate number connects that particular VIN# to its owner or as long as he or she owns the car.

 Transfer Ownership of Your Car At the DMV

 If you’re unsure whether you need to keep the plates or not (such as when buying a car registered out-of-state) the best approach is to meet the buyer directly at your local DMV and apply for the new title together.
 This lets both buyer and seller remain compliant with state regulation and eliminates the need to drive the car before it is registered to its new owner.